nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 2. `[JAR file location]/data/taskbook.json` for task data
 3. `[JAR file location]/data/lessonbook.json` for lesson data

-Advanced users are welcome to update data directly by editing the data files.
+If you are an advanced user, you may update data directly by editing the data files, but do heed the advisory below.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, JARVIS will discard all data and start with empty data files at the next run.